 Understanding the fast-paced, every-changing nature of the life of a Drexel University student, we ask that students commit to just one full term at a time.
 Once you’re accepted, you can serve for any terms you like!

 Yes!
 Students who have Federal Work Study funding may utilize funding for this position.
 We do not have any student employment opportunities.
 Note that students may not have two work study positions at the same time but can have a work study and a student employment with another department if they don’t exceed 20 hours per week.

 How do I keep track of hours?

-All students, regardless of pay status, are asked to keep a paper “hours verification form” to be signed by the non-profit placement site at each shift.
-These are due to the Lindy Center every other Friday.
+All students, regardless of pay status, are asked to keep a digital log of their hours in the civic engagement database.
+Hours must be submitted for approval on a biweekly basis.
 The program tracks all hours and can give students a report if needed for other reasons.
 Paid students are also asked to submit electronic time-sheets through the Drexel One portal.
-Students who serve 100+ volunteer hours (work study not eligible) in the July-June period will receive either the President’s Volunteer Service Award or the Global Volunteer Service Award depending on citizenship status.

 How does travel work?

 We recognize that it takes a commitment to travel off campus, particularly for sites in North or South Philadelphia.
 For students who are serving on a volunteer basis, free SEPTA passes are available for pick-up at the Lindy Center for Civic Engagement anytime Monday through Friday from 9am-5pm.
 Students who are utilizing Federal Work Study funding are not eligible for SEPTA passes; however, they may include travel time in their paid hours.

 What are the benefits?